crenexi/cxu_slack-cm/README.md

 - Handles three modal views, named **step1**, **step2**, and **step3**

 This is what the workflow runs.
 It's the router for the modal, that handles three consecutive modal views:

 1. Select a template
 2. Select a channel*
 3. Enter inputs for selected template.

-\* *Skipped for DRO and Order templates; in those cases, the message is sent as a DM from the app.
+\* _Skipped for DRO and Order templates; in those cases, the message is sent as a DM from the app.
 These are intended for copy-paste use only for the Activity Feed.
-This is provided as a disclaimer in Step 1.*
+This is provided as a disclaimer in Step 1._

 # Misc

 ## Contributions

 App built by James Walrath | <james.walrath@craftydelivers.com>

+## Region

+For the Bay Area region only.
+Some of the templates tag **@ba-field-ops** by default.
+If there was any interest in making them usable by other regions, I can work on that (would require a region selection and tag).

 ## Bug Fixes